Country of Origin

 Review component retail: $16'995 (add $3'495/ea. for optional DAC/phono modules)

 DHT.
 The enzyme 5α-reductase converts some of a male's testosterone into dihydrotestosterone aka DHT.
-Amongst other biological actions like developing genitalia, it can eventually bind to hair-follicle receptors, causing baldness.
+Amongst other biological actions like developing genitalia, it can eventually bind to hair-follicle receptors and cause baldness.
 Drugs like Finasteride promote hair-loss prevention by acting as DHT blocker; if you're a pharmaceutical pamphlet aimed at male vanity which is serenely untroubled by sundry side effects.

 If you're an audiophile with your first hair loss, you're probably old enough to read DHT as direct-heated triode instead.
 In it, the three structural triode elements of grid, cathode and plate/anode exploit the cathode also as the filament.
 Indirectly-heated types use a separate filament so that heating the cathode doesn't affect it.
 Ingesting audio DHT then too has its side effects.
 In hifi amplifiers, the biggest of those are